LoopFiftyFour/JS-Connector/README.md

   sortBy: [
     {
       type: 'attribute',
-      attribute: 'name', // Can be any attribute that your products have
+      attributeName: 'name', // Can be any attribute that your products have
       order: 'asc'
     },
     {